HerbCleary/Unit3Sub2/Resubmission/Documentation/documentation.md

 + ## Chrome

   + I started by opening the website on Chrome, the default browser I had been working with, and tested out the links.

+# Feedback

+###  Nojus
+Everything looks great the disorganised boxes give it a brick like structure which looks great and the text is very detailed, the "About me" section would benefit to have more details though, and the homepage is pretty well made as well. the only other thing i can suggest is to not sit infront of the fucking sun